flipt-io/cup/README.md

 It first helps to understand the different mechanisms involved in configuring a Cup server.

 1. General top-level `cupd` configuration
-2. Resource definitions
+2. Resource Definitions
-3. Controller configuration
+3. Controllers
-4. API resource / controller bindings
+4. Bindings

 ##### General Configuration